Toblerity/Fiona/ISSUE_TEMPLATE.md

 (For example, Mac OS X 10.12.3)

-## Shapely version and provenance
+## Fiona version and provenance

-(For example, 1.6b4 installed from PyPI using pip)
+(For example, the 1.7.4 manylinux1 wheel installed from PyPI using pip)